NWalker4483/IKControl/README.md

 # IkControl : Inverse Kinematic using AxisControl

-Rewriting the arb4 code for readability
+Rewriting the AR4 code for readability and adaptability